pythonlv/pythonlv/content/Events/1-workshop.rst

 Come work on projects, get programming help, help others, and hang out.

-Python Latvia Workshop are unstructured chances for developers to work together, mentor each other, connect socially, teach, learn, or do whatever else it is developers want to do together.
+Python Latvia Workshops provide are freeform, generally unstructured events, providing the opportunity for developers to work together, mentor each other, connect socially, teach, learn, or do whatever else it is developers want to do together.

-It's a great way to build the Python/developer community, by allowing them to meet and interact in whatever way they find most beneficial.
+It's a great way to build the Python/developer community, by allowing members to meet and interact in whatever way they find most beneficial.

 Need some project ideas?
 How about: